All Episodes

 It takes all of us working every day, and this is the thing that he did.

-And when he when he he didn't need to have his age talk the Washington Post or the New York Times to get his message out, because he could go right over the press's head in a press conference or a speech to the American people.
+And he didn't need to have his age talk to the Washington Post or the New York Times to get his message out because he could go right over the press's head in a press conference or a speech to the American people.

-He didn't he didn't uh you know he didn't have to whine and dine the New York Times to try to make them not hate him so much.
+He didn't have to whine and dine the New York Times to try to make them not hate him so much.

-Uh this he was he he this is what I mean by leading a movement.
+So he was, this is what I mean by leading a movement.

 He was elected on the basis of a movement and kept promoting it at every opportunity.

-Uh he used the bully pulpit not just to advance the policies that he believed in, but also the ideals uh that that were the foundation for those policies.
+He used the bully pulpit not just to advance the policies that he believed in, but also the ideals that were the foundation for those policies.

-We need to work together anyway to move the country forward, blah, blah.
+We need to work together anyway to move the country forward.

 An ideologue doesn't think that.